The Eviction Process in California

 The filing fee for an unlawful detainer suit is $240-$450, depending on the court.
 Landlords can file for a fee waiver if they can't afford the filing fee.

-If the tenant doesn't file a response, the landlord can ask the court for a default judgment (meaning the court will grant the landlord's request without any input from the tenant).
-If the tenant responds, the landlord can ask the court to assign a trial date.
+If the tenant doesn't file an answer, the landlord can ask the court for a default judgment (meaning the court will grant the landlord's request to evict the tenant without any input or defense from the tenant).
+A landlord who is granted a default judgment must serve the tenant with a copy of the judgment.

-If the tenant has moved out of the rental unit and left behind personal property or belongings, the landlord should first try to notify the tenant of the abandoned property and give the tenant at least 15 days to reclaim it (18 days if the notice was mailed to the tenant).
-The landlord can charge the tenant for the cost of storage of the property.
+After the tenant has been evicted, the landlord might find that the tenant has left personal property behind in the rental unit.
+The landlord must try to notify the tenant of the abandoned property and give the tenant at least 15 days to reclaim it (18 days if the notice was mailed to the tenant).
+The landlord can charge the tenant for the cost of storing the property.
 If the tenant doesn't claim the property, the landlord can dispose of it at the end of the notice period.
 (Cal.
 Civ.
 Code §§ 1980–1991 (2023).)

 Resources on Evictions in California